juvu/DayTrade-SwingTrade/HowToDayTrade.md

 ### Chapter 1 why most Traders fail:

 - Need to keep winners longer, sell losers faster
-- Excercise before day begins to relieve mental stress and keep head clearer
+- Exercise before day begins to relieve mental stress and keep head clearer
-- Be cautious of FOMO(fear of missin out)
+- Be cautious of FOMO(fear of missing out)
-- Stay displine and keep emotion out of the trade
+- Stay discipline and keep emotion out of the trade

 ### Chapter 2 Risk Management: